-For additional information on the election of directors and the following shareholder resolutions, we direct you to the Company-AAG's May 1, 2007 Definitive Proxy Statement pages 39-54, and pages 5 and 10 under the heading How many votes must the nominees have to be elected?
-Voting Standard and Required Vote.
+For additional information on the following proposals, we direct you to the Company-AAG's May 1, 2007 Definitive Proxy Statement pages 39-54.

 X.a.
 Proposal No. 1 Election Of Directors

 The CHALLENGER candidates have consented to be named in this proxy, and to serve if elected.
 The CHALLENGER nominees are: